albertomosconi/foss-apps/README.md

 - [Material Files](https://github.com/zhanghai/MaterialFiles "Material Files"): An open source Material Design file manager, for Android 5.0+.
 - [Simple Gallery](https://github.com/SimpleMobileTools/Simple-Gallery "Simple Gallery"): A highly customizable lightweight gallery loved by millions of people for its great user experience.
 Organize and edit your photos, recover deleted files with the recycle bin, protect & hide files and easily view a huge variety of different photo and video formats including RAW, SVG, GIF, panoramic and much more.
 - [Tasks.org](https://github.com/tasks/tasks "Tasks.org"): Astrid was a popular cross-platform productivity service.
 In 2013 Yahoo purchased Astrid, later announcing that the service would be discontinued.
 The source code from Astrid's open-source Android app serves as the basis for Tasks.
 Tasks is not affiliated with Astrid or Yahoo.

+## Suggestions

+Any app suggestion is more than welcome and should be submitted via an [issue](https://github.com/albertomosconi/foss-apps/issues "issue").
+Please use the given issue template.